chengweixuan/Smollink/README.md

 * This project is a URL shortening service that allows users to create shortened URLs from any URL to be used or shared.
 * Users can create their own custom short URLs or allow the system to generate a random one for them.
 * This project consists of a frontend component developed in Vue.js and a backend component developed in Java.
+* Frontend component is developed in Vue.js using the Quasar framework.
+* Backend component is devleloped as a Spring Boot application in Java.

 ### Description